 - Perceived social pressure (e.g., coercion/undue influence exerted by persons in positions of authority);

 - Participant’s inability to fully appreciate the possible consequences.

-Consent forms for data collection with identifiable research subjects must include a signature/date line.
+Consent must include a signature/date line.
 Surveys for adults should include an introductory page detailing the subjects’ rights (e.g., participation is voluntary) and include YES/NO check boxes for the respondent to indicate voluntary consent/assent.
 Another option would be for the researcher to explain that by that proceeding to answer the questions on the following page(s) subjects’ consent/assent is implied.

 What should be included in an adult participant consent form?